FireworksProject/Hackers_and_Hitchhikers_Guide/src/bizmodel/purpose.md

-> The Fireworks Project will put a Personal Internet Account into the hands of
-> everyone with access to an internet connection.
+> The Fireworks Project mission: to organize and integrate internet applications, making them universally accessible and useful.

 Internet technologies are advancing rapidly and have been disjointed as a concequence.
-The number of applications available to choose from for something as simple as answering emails is mind numbing.
-While this fracturing suites [early technology adopters][1], the majority of internet users are left to fend for themselves.
+The number of applications available for something as simple as email is mind numbing.
+The fracturing of internet application technology suites the mindset of [early technology adopters][1]; that much we know.
+However, the same thing that excites early adopters is preventing the majority of potential internet application users from accessing the tremendous utility that internet technology is able to deliver.
 This is where our opportunity lies.

-We are not arguing that the pace of innovation needs to be slowed, but that we can package fractured internet technology it as a whole product.
+We do not take the stance that the pace of innovation needs to be slowed, but that we can package fractured internet technology as a whole product for late majority adopters while continuing to innnovate at a rapid pace.
 The majority of the potential market for any technological innovation exists with the pragmatic individuals that need it packaged and delivered in a way which allows them to immediately put it to use.
-As this is written in 2010, there is no package or service that achieves that.
+As this is written in 2010, there is no market sector that achieves that.

 Imagine yourself in 1908, riding in a horse drawn carriage, going past a broken down motorist stuck on the side of the road.
 In those days motoring was a